 If the "Upload to Sondehub" box is ticked, it will automatically send the received packet to the Sondehub Amateur site, along with your received Signal-to-Noise Ratio and frequency (if you've entered your Radio Dial Freq, in the panel).
 Please don't enable this feature whilst we're testing on the ground (instead you could Enable Logging in the "Other" tab and save a local .CSV file).

-The Horus Binary 4FSK mode has been popular on 70cm for High-Altitude Balloon flights in Australia and around continental Europe over recent years, but we believe that this is the first time it's ever been deployed on 2m.
+This Horus Binary 4FSK mode has been popular on 70cm for High-Altitude Balloon flights in Australia and around continental Europe over recent years, but we believe that this is the first time it's ever been deployed on 2m.

 Output spectrum of 433MHz unit operating on 2m